 |7.72||world's smallest woman|

-When more than one force acts on an object it is the net force that is important.
+- When several forces act on a system it is the net, external force that matters.
 Since force is a vector quantity, use geometry instead of arithmetic when combining forces.

 |10−14||langevin forces of brownian motion|